 In addition to holding their green cards for a 3-year or 5-year minimum, lawful permanent residents of the United States must also meet specific requirements to naturalize as U.S. citizens.
-This article spells out each requirement for naturalization in detail, how to meet it as a naturalization applicant, and any exemptions that may apply.
+This article details each requirement for naturalization, how to meet it as a naturalization applicant, and any exemptions that may apply.

 To qualify for the naturalization process, you must meet various eligibility requirements.
 These naturalization requirements include:

-If you qualify for all of these, you can become a naturalized citizen!
+Once you meet the qualifications in all these categories, you can become a naturalized citizen!

 The minimum age requirement is one of the many naturalization requirements required by the Immigration and Nationality Act (INA).
 The INA is the central immigration law of the United States.
-In order to apply for naturalization, you need to be at least 18 years old.
-This requirement doesn’t hold if you apply based on any period of wartime military service.
+To apply for naturalization, you need to be at least 18 years old.
+This requirement doesn’t apply if you are naturalizing based on any period of wartime military service.
 In that case, you can naturalize as a U.S. citizen at any age.